Catappult/appcoins-iab-sample/README.md

 ## Architecture
 AppCoinsWallet exposes a Android Service which your app should bind with.
 Once bound to AppCoinsWallet service, your app can start communicating over IPC using an AIDL inteface.

-## Google Play IAB to AppCoins IAB Migration
+## Google Play IAB to AppCoins IAB Migration Guide

 ### AIDL